New publication: Hotspot map of peatland emissions

-Enthusiasm for WETSCAPES2.0 during visit of Mecklenburg-Vorpommern’s Science Minister Martin
+Enthusiasm for WETSCAPES2.0 during visit of MV’s Science Minister Martin

 20.08.2025 – Bettina Martin (Minister for Science, Culture, Federal and European Affairs of Mecklenburg-Vorpommern) visits the University of Greifswald and learns about ongoing work within the Collaborative Research Centre.